 - Saute onions in 4 Tbsp. butter until golden.

-- Cook 1 cup of rice in 1 cup of water with 1 tsp. salt for about 7-8 minutes.
-Just parboil the rice.
+- Parboil 1 cup of rice in 1 cup of water with 1 tsp. salt for about 7-8 minutes and let cool.

 - Add Worcestershire, salt and pepper and paprika.